Main content of the website

 • Be a Canadian citizen

-• Not be disqualified under the Local Government Act
+• Not be disqualified under the Local Government Act or any other enactment

 You become a candidate once your nomination documents are filed and you are declared a candidate by the Chief Election Officer.